-Note several important differences between Algorithm 17 and the fusion moves:
+Note several important differences between Algorithm 17 and fusion moves:

 - Fusion moves do not require any metric properties of the initial multi-label problem to be applicable, since the key computational step the relaxed problem (12.23) is efficiently solvable for any costs. - Due to the above property there is no need to restrict the proposal labeling to a constant one.
-The best results are often obtained, when an application-specific knowledge is used for proposal generation.
-E.g. for stereo reconstruction of smooth surfaces the labelings corresponding to such surfaces can be used as proposals.
-The constant proposals like in the $\alpha$ -expansion algorithm correspond to the piece-wise constant compactness prior, more typical for the image segmentation problem.
-Note that if the set of proposals becomes infinite, or at least exponentially large, there is no clear stopping criterion for the fusion moves algorithm anymore, except by prescribing the number of algorithm's iterations in advance. - Similar to $\alpha\beta$ -swap, the fusion moves algorithm does not have any optimality guarantees in general, which conforms to the fact that such guarantees can not be obtained by polynomial algorithms for general graphical models.
+The best results are often obtained, when application-specific knowledge is used for proposal generation.
+For example, for stereo reconstruction of smooth surfaces the labelings corresponding to such surfaces can be used as proposals.
+The constant proposals in the $\alpha$ -expansion algorithm correspond to the piece-wise constant compactness prior, more typical for image segmentation problems.
+Note that if the set of proposals becomes infinite, or at least exponentially large, there is no clear stopping criterion for the fusion moves algorithm anymore, except by prescribing the number of iterations in advance.

+• Similar to $\alpha\beta$ -swap, the fusion moves algorithm does not have any optimality guarantees in general, which conforms to the fact that such guarantees can not be obtained by polynomial algorithms for general graphical models.
 In particular, there is no guarantee that the set of nodes with integer coordinates $\operatorname{Int}(\mu^)$ is non-empty for the solution of any of the auxiliary problems (12.23).

-Although there is a fair amount of literature on quadratic pseudo-Boolean optimization and its relation to binary labeling problems and min-cut, the presentation of the chapter is quite new.
-Typically the proof of Theorem 12.2 is done for dual objectives, which is more practical for applications.
+Although there is a fair amount of literature on quadratic pseudo-boolean optimization and its relation to binary labeling problems and min-cut, the presentation of the chapter is quite new.
+Typically the proof of Theorem 12.3 is done for dual objectives, which is more practical for applications.
 The primal exposition, like the one in this monograph, seems to be more illustrative and intuitive.
 Moreover, it is more straightforwardly related to persistency.
 The typical proof for the persistency property is done by reducing the problem to the vertex cover problem and operating by known results in that domain.
-It turned out that this result can easily be proven directly, see Theorem 12.3, although similar proofs exist in the literature, e.g. [53].
+It turned out that this result can easily be proven directly, see Theorem 12.7, although similar proofs exist in the literature, e.g. [136].

-Related works on quadratic pseudo-boolean optimization are [13, 14, 34].
-Extensions and applications of the persistency property of the binary local polytope are discussed in [93, 50, 46].
+Related works on quadratic pseudo-boolean optimization are [124], [137], [138].
+Extensions and applications of the persistency property of the binary local polytope are discussed in [24], [139], [140].

-In a recent line of research [125, 108, 124, 110, 120, 113, 109, 111] persistency of multi-label problems have been studied and efficient polynomial algorithms for its computation were proposed.
+In a recent line of research [25]-[32] persistency of multi-label problems has been studied and efficient polynomial algorithms for its computation were proposed.

-The fusion moves were proposed and discussed in [68, 52, 69].
+The fusion moves were proposed and discussed in [141]-[143].